dvcrn/ProxMate/README.md

 ## ProxMate Browser Extension

-ProxMate is a Browser extension for unblocking / proxying blocked/restricted pages.
+ProxMate is a Browser extension for accessing pages blocked by country restrictions.

 ##### AppStore releases: